Integralist/integralist.co.uk/content/posts/monitoring-best-practices.md

 Ultimately, you'll need to find the balance that works best for you and your monitoring requirements.

+> [!NOTE]
-> Note: you can read more about this smoothing out process [here](https://help.datadoghq.com/hc/en-us/articles/203571289-Why-does-zooming-out-a-timeframe-also-smooth-out-my-graphs-), as well as the `.rollup()` method Datadog provides to allow you to control this behaviour.
+> you can read more about this smoothing out process [here](https://help.datadoghq.com/hc/en-us/articles/203571289-Why-does-zooming-out-a-timeframe-also-smooth-out-my-graphs-), as well as the `.rollup()` method Datadog provides to allow you to control this behaviour.

 ## Know your graphs